 I cannot count the number of times that we receive an order for breast forms and one of our pocket bras where the cup size given to us was incorrect.
 That is why we always check the forms to the bra before we ship them out to our customers and if the sizing is off we reach out to correct the situation.

 If you are shopping for bras on your own, when you try them on at the store or at home, see how your forms fit.
 If your forms cannot stay in the bra or are pushing out too far, then you need a larger cup bra.
 If the forms are lost inside the bra, then you need to go with a smaller cup.

 With a measuring tape, measure your torso about two inches below your nipple.
 Make sure the measuring tape is nice and tight to get a proper measurement.
 Round to the nearest whole number.
 If the number is even, add 4 inches and if it is odd, add 3 inches.
-For example, if your measurement is 36, than you need a bra band size of 40.
-If it is 39 than you would need a 42.
+For example, if your measurement is 36 then you need a bra band size of 40.
+If it is 39 then you would need a 42.

 From there, it is a matter of determining what cup size you would like to have (this is also where you decide if you are wearing breast forms as well).

-When it comes to cup sizing (while also wearing/choosing breast forms), we usually recommend to go with a size proportionate to your body type.
+When it comes to cup sizing (while also wearing/choosing breast forms), we usually recommend going with a size proportionate to your body type.
 If you are slender, a B or C cup would be best.
-If your on the heavier side, a D cup would work.
-Anything bigger than that, is more of preference as the larger you go the bustier and bustier you will become and the more attention you may draw to yourself if out en femme.
+If you’re on the heavier side, a D cup would work.
+Anything bigger than that is more of preference as the larger you go the bustier and bustier you will become and the more attention you may draw to yourself if out en femme.